Millad/easy_learning_from_label_proportions/README.md

 As a software developer, I prioritize user privacy.
 While general statistical data is usually allowed and necessary for business purposes, collecting detailed user information is not.

 Is it possible to extract valuable insights from limited statistical data?
-Absolutely.
 My research led me to "Learning from Label Proportions," a machine learning technique applicable to various domains — even text analysis — and especially useful when data access is restricted.
+Please note that text data may contain sensitive or personally identifiable information (PII), and it should be handled with appropriate privacy-preserving techniques.

 In traditional supervised machine learning, a model is trained using labeled data, where inputs (X) are paired with their corresponding outputs (Y).
 The goal is to predict Y given a new X.